andybala/curiousily.github.com/_posts/2016-12-14-about-time-part-2.markdown

 title:  "About Time - Part II"
 date:   2016-12-14 14:05:00 +0300
 categories: ["projects"]
-excerpt: "Can we make a model that schedules your day better than anyone?"
+excerpt: "The ingridients of a better daily schedule.
+Can we make a scheduler that does it for you?"
 ---

 You got all your goals written down.
 Now you just have to achieve them.
 Easy, you say?
 You've got everything figured out?
 Not so fast!